The ultimate guide to the best credit card combinations

 Related: 7 of the best cards to pair with the Amex Gold

-The American Express Platinum Card® has a high $895 annual fee (see rates and fees) but is great for travelers since it earns 5 Membership Rewards points per dollar spent on flights booked directly with an airline or through American Express Travel® (on up to $500,000 each calendar year, then 1 point per dollar spent thereafter).
+The American Express Platinum Card® has a high $895 annual fee (see rates and fees) but is great for travelers since it earns 5 American Express Membership Rewards points per dollar spent on flights booked directly with an airline or through American Express Travel® (on up to $500,000 each calendar year, then 1 point per dollar spent).

-It also comes with extensive airport lounge access, plus a slew of valuable statement credits.
-(Enrollment is required for select benefits.)
+It also comes with extensive airport lounge access for eligible cardmembers, plus a slew of valuable statement credits.

 Reward your inbox with the TPG Daily newsletter